david-cortes/isotree/README.md

 * Can produce approximated pairwise distances between observations according to how many steps it takes on average to separate them down the tree.
 * Can produce missing value imputations according to observations that fall on each terminal node.
 * Can work with sparse matrices.
+* Can use either depth-based metrics or density-based metrics for calculation of outlier scores.
 * Supports sample/observation weights, either as sampling importance or as distribution density measurement.
 * Supports user-provided column sample weights.
 * Can sample columns randomly with weights given by kurtosis.